-Pakistan became a Party to the WHO Framework Convention on Tobacco Control on November 3, 2004.
+Pakistan became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

 There are two principal ordinances governing tobacco control in Pakistan.
-Using the powers conferred by the two ordinances, officials in Pakistan have issued a series of SROs (or statutory notifications) as Pakistan has implemented, amended, and updated its tobacco control laws.
+Using the powers conferred by the two ordinances, officials in Pakistan have issued a series of SROs (or statutory notifications) to implement, amend, and update its tobacco control laws.

 The second principal ordinance, the Prohibition of Smoking in Enclosed Places and Protection of Non-smokers Health Ordinance, 2002 (Ordinance No. LXXIV of 2002), governs multiple areas of tobacco control, including restrictions on public smoking, sales to minors, and tobacco advertising, promotion and sponsorship.
 Several other pieces of legislation augment the terms of this primary ordinance.
 With regard to smoke free policies, the Motor Vehicles Ordinance, 1965 provides the definition of “public service vehicle,” a definition used in the 2002 Ordinance’s ban of the use of tobacco products in vehicles meeting that definition.
 In addition, SRO 653(I)/2003 lists additional places as "places of the public work or use" to be included in that ban on the use of tobacco products and SRO 51(KE)/2009 requires all of such places to be 100% smoke free.
-In terms of tobacco advertising, promotion and sponsorship, SRO 655(I)/2003 establishes the Committee on Tobacco Advertisement Guidelines.
-The Committee issued advertisement guidelines in Notification F.13-5/2003, SRO 882(I)/2007, and, most recently, SRO 53(KE)/2009.
-Also in exercise of the powers conferred in the 2002 Ordinance, SRO 863(I)/2010 established the Prohibition of Sale of Cigarettes to Minors Rules, 2010.
-These rules place duties on manufacturers, importers, and retail sellers to take steps to protect against targeting minors and the sale of cigarettes to minors.
-Finally, SRO 654(I)/2003 and SRO 277(I)/2011 identify those individuals who are authorized to enforce the 2002 Ordinance.

-This country’s legal measures were collaboratively reviewed by an in-country lawyer and our legal staff.
+This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.